- Money for Art, Pt 1 – Arts Funding in America

 And it was on commercial TV.

 In America — our former poet laureate Robert Pinsky has argued — we don’t have a tradition of “hereditary curators.”
-We’ve never really had an aristocratic class bankrolling (and imposing) its tastes.
-As a result, Americans have had to improvise our culture.
+We’ve never really had an aristocratic, hereditary class bankrolling (and imposing) its tastes.
+As a result, Americans have continually improvised our culture.
 We borrowed bits from Europe and Africa and elsewhere, spun them around with new technologies and then mass-distributed and marketed them through sales gimmicks and shady old business practices.
-Voila: American pop culture in all its seedy, conflicted, cash-on-the-barrelhead glory.
+Voila: American pop culture in its seedy, conflicted, cash-on-the-barrelhead glory.
+All the worst things, to borrow a line from Walter Matthau about poker — all the worst things about capitalism that made this country great.
 Pinsky declared that America’s singular and greatest cultural wonders reside in the impure, the bastardized products that resulted.
 They are art forms such as jazz, comic books, blues and Hollywood films.